 - No realtime signals are available. - Paths handled by java.io.File cannot be longer than 248 characters.
-This figure refers to the absolute path that is, it is for example not possible to extend an absolute path of 240 characters by a relative path of 20 characters. - On multicore systems Jamaica will always run on the first CPU in the system. - The method java.lang.System.getenv() that takes no parameters and returns a java.util.Map is only implemented for Windows versions that support Unicode.
-To be precise: it is required that the system header file windows.h defines the UNICODE flag.
+This figure refers to the absolute path - that is, it is for example not possible to extend an absolute path of 240 characters by a relative path of 20 characters. - On multicore systems Jamaica will always run on the first CPU in the system.

-B.1.3 WindowsCE
+B.7 WindowsCE